 Systematic risk, also known as market risk, is risk that typically effects the whole market.
-Such risks are known as undiversifiable as it is not possible to diversify the risk away.
+Therefore, systematic risks typically have an impact on every stock that is listed on a stock market.

-Systematic risks could be political, social, environmental or economic.
+Systematic risks could be political, social, environmental or economic in nature.
 Examples include: rising inflation, war, protectionism, epidemics or earthquakes.